na-na-hi/renget/archive/tmd2many_pokemon.md

 # TMD 2 v1.31 Pokémon List
 ->All Pokémon mentioned on this list have been adapted for ease of randomized rolling.
 Some have been banned for lore or balance purposes.<-
 ->*Some evolutionary requirements have been changed for quality of life or balance.
 Or simply adapted to a different system.*<-
-->*If you roll a final evolutionary stage Pokémon, you are given the chance to de-volve and play as the first stage evolution.
+->*If you roll a final evolutionary stage Pokémon, you are given the chance to de-volve and play as previous evolutions.
 Word of warning: if it requires an item to evolve, you are not guaranteed one.*<-
 ->![How many more can you find?](https://cdn.imgchest.com/files/j7kzcnjza7m.png)<- ->**[BACK TO RULESET](https://rentry.co/tmd2many_rules)**<-
 ***